-The hospice Medical Director and associates oversee the program, work with the patient’s primary care physician and the interdisciplinary group to develop and implement a patient-driven plan of care.
-The Medical Director determines patient eligibility and is available to assist with pain control and symptom management in the absence of the patient’s primary care physician.
+Physicians The Medical Director and associates oversee the program and work with the patient’s primary care physician and the interdisciplinary team to develop and implement a patient-driven plan of care.
+The medical director determines patient eligibility and is available to assist with pain control and symptom management in the absence of the patient’s primary care physician.

-Social workers assess the social, emotional and financial needs of each patient, and in conjunction with the interdisciplinary team, develop a plan of care specific to the patient’s needs.
+Social Workers Social Workers assess the social, emotional and financial needs of each patient, and in conjunction with the interdisciplinary team, develop a plan of care specific to the patient’s needs.
 Social workers provide counseling, connect patients and families to appropriate community resources and assist with end-of-life planning for patients and their families.

 Certified Hospice Aides Hospice Aides provide personal care and light housekeeping under the supervision of an RN to help support patients in activities such as feeding, bathing, dressing, grooming and mobilization.

 Spiritual Care Chaplains can coordinate support between the patient and community clergy, as well as assist patients and families with spiritual needs.
 The chaplain offers spiritual counseling and is available to officiate at funerals.

 Volunteers Our wonderful team of dedicated volunteers are available to provide support and caregiver respite, and assist patients and their families by offering friendly visits, companionship and completing special tasks through the direction of a volunteer coordinator.
 Some are able to share their musical talent, bring a pet for therapy, take a patient outside in his/her wheelchair for some fresh air, read to the patient or run errands.